evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 #### Spilling

-If the register allocator cannot find a register for a given virtual register, it will "spill" it to memory, *i.e.,* stash the value temporarily to memory.
+If the register allocator cannot find a free register for a given virtual (live) register, it will "spill" the value to memory, *i.e.,* stash it temporarily to memory.
+When that virtual register is recalled later, we will have to insert instructions to reload the value into a real register.

+While the procedure proceeds with allocation, the procedure also records all the virtual registers that transition to the "spilled" state, and inserts the reload instructions when those registers are recalled later.

-The spill instructions (store into the dedicated slots) are inserted after all the allocations and fixing merge states.
-That is because at the point, we know where all the reloads happen, and therefore we can know the best place to spill the values.
-More precisely, the spill happens in the block that is the lowest common ancestor of all the blocks that reloads the value.
+The spill instructions are actually inserted at the end, after all the allocations and the merge states have been fixed.
+At this point, all the other potential sources of instability have been resolved, and we know where all the reloads happen.

+We insert the spills in the block that is the lowest common ancestor of all the blocks that reload the value.

 #### References